conal/quotes/quotes.md

 "The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." - Michelangelo

+"The world is full of magic things, patiently waiting for our senses to grow sharper." - W.B.
+Yeats

+"People try nonviolence for a week, and when it 'doesn't work,' they go back to violence, which hasn't worked for centuries." - Theodore Roszak

+"Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit" - E.E.
+Cummings

+"In many shamanic societies, if you came to a shaman or medicine person complaining of being disheartened, dispirited, or depressed, they would ask one of four questions.
+When did you stop dancing?
+When did you stop singing?
+When did you stop being enchanted by stories?
+When did you stop finding comfort in the sweet territory of silence?
+Where we have stopped dancing, singing, being enchanted by stories, or finding comfort in silence is where we have experience the loss of soul.
+Dancing, singing, storytelling, and silence are the four universal healing salves." - Gabrielle Roth

+"Language shapes the way we think, and determines what we can think about." - Benjamin Lee Whorf (*Language, Thought, and Reality*, 1964)

+"The limits of my language mean the limits of my world." - Ludwig Wittgenstein

+"A language that doesn't affect the way you think about programming, is not worth knowing." - Alan Perlis

+"As far as inner transformation is concerned, there is nothing you can do about it.
+You cannot transform yourself, and you certainly cannot transform your partner or anybody else.
+All you can do is create a space for transformation to happen, for grace and love to enter." - Eckhart Tolle

+"To be fully alive, fully human, and completely awake is to be continually thrown out of the nest.
+To live fully is to be always in no-man's-land, to experience each moment as completely new and fresh.
+To live is to be willing to die over and over again." - Pema Chödrön

+"First something is a great idea, then it becomes a cause, then it becomes a business and finally it becomes a racket." - Eric Hoffer

+"The constant assertion of belief is an indication of fear." - Jiddu Krishnamurti

+"If you are depressed, you are living in the past.
+If you are anxious, you are living in the future.
+If you are at peace, you are living in the present." - Lao Tzu

+"William James used to preach the 'will-to-believe.'
+For my part, I should wish to preach the 'will-to-doubt.'
+None of our beliefs are quite true; all at least have a penumbra of vagueness and error.
+What is wanted is not the will to believe, but the will to find out, which is the exact opposite." - Bertrand Russell in "Sceptical Essays" (1928)

+"There is a transcendental dimension beyond language...
+It's just hard as hell to talk about it." - Terence McKenna

+"Until you look forward to all criticism, your Work's not done." - Byron Katie ([on Tumbler](http://byronkatie.tumblr.com/post/22883363194/until-you-look-forward-to-all-criticism-your))

+"I would rather have a mind opened by wonder than one closed by belief." - Gerry Spence